Chuck Easttom

-William "Chuck" Easttom II (born October 5, 1968) is an American scientist working in computer science, cyber security, cryptography,digital forensics, quantum computing, aerospace engineering, and systems engineering.
+William "Chuck" Easttom II (born October 5, 1968) is an American scientist working in computer science, cyber security, cryptography, digital forensics, quantum computing, aerospace engineering, artificial intelligence, machine learning, and systems engineering.

 Education

 Easttom holds a B.A. from Southeastern Oklahoma State University, a M.Ed. from Southeastern Oklahoma State University, a master's degree in Applied Computer Science from Northcentral University and a master's degree in Systems Engineering from the University of Texas at El Paso, a master's degree in Defense and Strategic Studies from University of Texas at El Paso, as well as a D.Sc.
 Doctor of Science in cyber security from Capitol Technology University dissertation topic "A Comparative Study Of Lattice Based Algorithms For Post Quantum Computing", a Doctor of Philosophy in Technology focused on Nanotechnology dissertation topic "The Effects of Complexity on Carbon Nanotube Failures", and a Ph.D.Doctor of Philosophy in Computer Science from University of Portsmouth dissertation topic "A Systematic Framework for Network Forensics Using Graph Theory".